kubeedge/kubeedge/docs/proposals/refactor-keadm-on-the-cloud.md

         memory: 512Mi
     modules:
       cloudHub:
-        advertiseAddress:   # Causion!: Leave this entry to empty will cause CloudCore to exit abnormally once KubeEdge is enabled.
+        advertiseAddress:   # Caution!: Leave this entry to empty will cause CloudCore to exit abnormally once KubeEdge is enabled.
           - ""              # At least a public IP Address or an IP which can be accessed by edge nodes must be provided!
         nodeLimit: "1000"
         websocket: